jankaszel/hyperwell-thesis/chapters/implementation.md

 # Implementation {#sec:implementation}

 Each aspect of a P2P system bears implications for usability, data availability, and user emancipation: As described in the previous chapters, P2P networks can effectively use certain network structures to enforce power structures and hierarchies among peers.

-## Gateways and Peer-to-Peer Systems
+In the following, I will first outline the role of gateways and overlay networks in P2P systems in @sec:gateways. @Sec:bridging will then build upon the notion of gateways and apply them to the ongoing compatibility issue with standardized web technologies such as WebRTC.
+I then detail two approaches on designing and implementing P2P systems: First, a system focused on independent, personal annotation publishing called ‘From Me to You’ (@sec:thick).
+After facing severe architectural drawbacks in that system, a redesigned system called Hyperwell emerged (@sec:hyperwell) and solved performance bottlenecks by introducing institutional mirroring of annotation collections.

-> This will most likely be an argumentation why we need P2P gateways when working with P2P data in academia: Many platforms and tools are built with web technologies and hence are subject to the quasi-centralized architecture of the HTTP web.
+## Gateways and Peer-to-Peer Systems {#sec:gateways}

-Distributed P2P systems function fundamentally different from the classic client/server architectures (distributed governance figure?).
-The fundamental difference is explained by the treatment of data: In architectures following the established client-server distinction, such as HTTP, servers hold a monopoly of the contained data while clients request parts of this data on demand.
+Distributed P2P systems function fundamentally different from established architectures that separate between clients and servers in a network.
+The fundamental difference is explained by how the participants treat data: In architectures following the established client-server separation, such as HTTP, servers hold a monopoly of the contained data while clients request parts of this data on-demand.
 This provides several benefits for businesses: They are able to govern the singular source of their services’ data by properly “owning” it.
 This means, businesses are effectively controlling aspects such as data availability, access to data, its versioning, and basically any kind of operation on it, ensuring commercial exploitation.
 (Something on providing guaranteed uptime, data backups, etc.).

 ![An architecture leveraging a gateway node for bridging resources from a P2P system into the Web [@matsubara2010].
 For providing access to a P2P network, the gateway acts as both a peer within the P2P network and as a HTTP server.
 Gateway logic translates between both systems.](figures/matsubara-p2p-gateway.png){#fig:p2p-gateway short-caption="Architecture for bridging resources from a P2P system into the Web"}